Here are the latest COVID-19 case numbers confirmed Thursday in Washington state

 Vaccine

+So far, 69,349 people have been vaccinated in Washington and 357,925 doses have been delivered to the state.

-More than 30,000 high risk health care workers have been vaccinated in Washington, according to DOH.
-This week, 44,850 doses of the Pfizer vaccine and 127,900 of the Moderna vaccine were received in the state and allocated to 220 sites in 37 counties.
+This week, 57,500 doses of the Pfizer-BioNTech vaccine and 44,500 of the Moderna vaccine were expected to be delivered to the state, according to DOH.

+The state is expecting to distribute 43,375 doses to 87 sites in 26 counties this week.
+Another 58,650 doses are expected to be delivered to long term care facilities and 17 tribes and Urban Indian Health Programs.

 U.S. and world numbers